Estate duty: can and should you pay it in advance?

 The wealth (the sum total of your assets) you’ve accumulated over your lifetime, and which is still in your name when you die, will be subject to estate duty on that date.
-From 1 March 2018, the estate duty rate is 25% on the dutiable amount of estates of more than R30 million.
-Any donations you may have made over your lifetime are subject to donations tax of 20% on the first R30 million of donations made during a tax year, and 25% on donations of more than R30 million.
-There is an annual exemption of up to R100 000 of the value of all donations made during the tax year.
+From 1 March 2018, the estate duty rate has been increased to 25% on the dutiable amount of estates of more than R30 million.
+Similarly, the cumulative value of taxable donations you made during your lifetime is subject to donations tax at 20% on the first R30 million, and 25% on donations of more than R30 million.
+There is an annual exemption of up to R100 000 of the value of all donations made during a tax year.

-Estate duty and donations tax broadly provide for the same outcome.
-However, they’re separate taxes and have different impacts on both your estate and your heirs, so bear in mind the difference when drawing up an estate plan with your adviser.
+Estate duty and donations tax therefore broadly provide for the same outcome.
+However, they’re separate taxes and have different impacts on both your estate and your heirs, so bear the difference in mind when drawing up an estate plan with your adviser.
 By incorporating a donations strategy into your estate planning, you could, for example, essentially pay estate duty in advance to benefit your heirs after and even before you are gone.

 To illustrate this, we can use the example of Mrs Smith, who inherited R60 million from her late husband.
-Before she herself died five years later, Mrs Smith through clever investments, managed to grow the amount she inherited to R80 million.
+She herself has not made any prior taxable donations.
+Mrs Smith, through clever investments, managed to grow the amount she inherited to R80 million before she died five years later.
 In simple terms and taking into consideration an abatement of R7 million, the estate duty payable upon her death is:

 Now let’s assume that after her husband’s death, Mrs Smith decides to pay estate duty ‘in advance’, by donating R10 million to each of her three children.
-Or she decides to donate an amount of R30 million to an inter vivos trust (a trust established while the founder is still alive), of which she and her children are the beneficiaries.
+Or she decides to donate R30 million to an inter vivos trust (a trust established while the founder is still alive) of which she and her children are the beneficiaries.
 When she dies, the situation is as follows:

 BENEFITS OF AN INTER VIVOS TRUST